Ostrovok.ru

 Ostrovok.ru is a Russian online hotel booking service founded in 2010 by Serge Faguet and Kirill Makharinsky with HQ in Moscow.
 It has over one million accommodation options.
 According to SimilarWeb, the number of users of the service was estimated at 5.4 million in August 2018.
-As of 2018, the company's turnover is estimated at $713 million.
-Ostrovok.ru partners include Megafon, HotelsCombined, TripAdvisor, Sheremetyevo Airport, Aviasales.ru, and Kayak.
+As of 2018, the company's turnover was estimated at $713 million.
+Ostrovok.ru partners included Megafon, HotelsCombined, TripAdvisor, Sheremetyevo Airport, Aviasales, and Kayak.

 History

 The company was founded in 2010 by Russian entrepreneurs Serge Faguet and Kirill Makharinsky after attracting the first investment of $13.6 million from several foreign investors.
 The online website Ostrovok.ru emerged on July 11, 2011, after the company's first office was opened in Moscow.
 The event was attended by representatives from Google, Yandex, Booking, British Airways, and other notable companies.
 Later, the Extranet service was launched to manage the accommodation objects, and the first direct contracts with hotels were signed.
 In the first year of operation, the service was included in the Forbes list of the best startups.

 In 2012, Ostrovok.ru became a resident of the Skolkovo Innovation Center.
 In April of the same year, Ostrovok.ru entered a partnership agreement with the Australian hotel metasearch engine HotelsCombined; which allowed for cross-organizational data sharing.
 In the same year, Ostrovok.ru has launched the first versions of applications for iOS and Android were launched.

 In the spring of 2013, the company attracted a new round of investments worth $25 million.
 At the end of the year, Ostrovok was included in the list of the best startups according to the magazine The Firm's Secret, ranking fifth in the overall standings and first in the category "Leisure and entertainment."
 It was also ranked "The best Internet service," according to National Geographic Traveler.

 In 2014, the company launched a B2B service, B2B.ostrovok.ru, and a loyalty program.
 In 2016, Ostrovok.ru ranked second in the rating of Russian hospitality industry websites, according to SimilarWeb.

 In 2017, after Serge Faguet left Ostrovok.ru, Felix Shpilman took over as CEO.

 In September 2018, with Ostrovok.ru technology, the sale of hotels was launched by Pobeda Airlines.

+On 2 April 2024, the service rebranded.
+Instead of the name Ostrovok.ru, the service now uses the name Ostrovok.
+An exclamation mark was added to the logo.